dainv123/dainguyen-20240720/README.md

 ### Frontend (`crypto-price-frontend`)

-- `models/`: Contains data models used throughout the frontend for representing coins, prices, statistics, etc. These models define the structure of the data received from the backend API.
+- `models/`: Contains data models used throughout the frontend for representing coins, prices, statistics, etc.
   - `coin.tsx`, `price.tsx`, `statistics.tsx`
 - `public/`: Contains static assets used by the React application, such as images, fonts, and potentially an `index.html` file that serves as the entry point for the React application.
 - `components/`: Reusable UI components that build the application interface: